Grimeton Radio Station: Technical description

 The electromechanical transmitter in Grimeton transmitted at a frequency of 17.2 kHz, i.e. in the VLF range, and was thus able to reach America.

 In principle, an electric generator (A) is used for this purpose.
 This is set in rotation by a motor (500 HP, 711.3 rpm) via a gearbox (setup ratio: 2.97) and thus generates a continuous sinusoidal AC voltage (B) of 17.2 kHz or 17,200 Hz.

 For comparison, generators of the public electricity networks produce an alternating voltage of 50 or 60 Hz, depending on the country.
 To produce such high frequencies with a generator, a fast-rotating generator (2115 revolutions per minute) with a special design is necessary.

 In Grimeton, mainly Morse signals were transmitted.
 To send information with the generated alternating voltage, the texts to be sent are translated into a sequence of short and long pulses according to the Morse code by means of a Morse key (D).
 The switchgear (C) uses these pulses to control the transmission of the AC voltage to the antenna (F).
 When the key is pressed, the AC voltage is passed on to the antenna and transmitted from there.
 If the key is not pressed, the AC voltage is suppressed by the switchgear and no signal is transmitted.
 Thus, for example, as shown in (E), the letter A can be transmitted by a short and a long wave packet and detected at the receiver.

 The AC voltage generated has a voltage of 2000 volts and a power of 200 kW (although these days it is usually limited to about 80 kW).
-Such strong signals cannot be switched on and off by a simple switch, it would cause considerable sparking.
-In Grimeton, a different effect was used for this purpose.
+Such strong signals cannot be switched on and off by a simple switch, since it would cause considerable arcing.
+In Grimeton, a different method was used for this purpose.

 As known from historical radios, the antenna and the adjacent coils and capacitors form an resonant circuit, which must be tuned to the desired frequency so that the energy is optimally transmitted.
 In Grimeton, the tuning of this oscillating circuit is now disturbed in the switchgear (C) when the Morse key is not pressed, thus suppressing transmission.
-Thus it is possible to influence an AC power of 200 kW with a small power (3 kW DC).
+Thus it is possible to control an AC power of 200 kW with a small power (3 kW DC).